The Syrian army has declared the seven-day ceasefire is over

-A Syrian army spokesperson has said that the week-long ceasefire in place across the country is now over, and it is unclear if it will be renewed.
+A Syrian army spokesperson has said that the week-long ceasefire in place across the country is now over, not adding whether the truce will be extended.

-The ceasefire deal, which technically expired at 11.59pm on Sunday, was supposed to renew every 48 hours as long as conditions were met.
-It is unclear whether Russian and US talks will lead to an extension and the originally proposed joint airsrikes against Isis and Jabhat Fatah al-Sham, or al-Nusra, the renamed Al-Qaeda affiliate operating in Syria.
+The ceasefire deal, which as per the original agreement technically expired at 11.59pm on Sunday, was supposed to renew every 48 hours as long as conditions were met.
+It is unclear whether Russian and US talks will lead to an extension and the originally proposed joint airstrikes against Isis and Jabhat Fatah al-Sham, or al-Nusra, the renamed Al-Qaeda affiliate operating in Syria.

+In a statement to Syrian state media on Monday afternoon the army blamed rebels for continued violations, saying the opposition did not commit to "a single element" of the deal.

 The seven-day truce brokered by Russia and the US was severely tested over the weekend when a US coalition-led airstrike accidentally targeted a Syrian army base near Isis territory, killing more than 60 people.
 An airstrike was also reported over a rebel-held neighborhood of Aleppo.

-Earlier today, the Russian Foreign Ministry said there is no point in the Syrian government upholding the current ceasefire in the face of repeated rebel violations.
+Earlier on Monday, the Russian Foreign Ministry said there is no point in the Syrian government upholding the current ceasefire in the face of repeated rebel violations.

-More than 50 violations of the truce had been recorded by Russian monitors, Lieutenant General Sergei Rudskoy told reporters in Moscow on Monday.
+More than 50 violations of the truce had been recorded by Russian monitors, Lieutenant General Sergei Rudskoy told reporters in Moscow.

 “Considering that the conditions of the ceasefire are not being respected by the rebels, we consider it pointless for the Syrian government forces to respect it unilaterally,” Lieutenant General Sergei Rudskoy told reporters.